khulnasoft-lab/hooker/docs/routes.md

     PermitMinVulnerability
 }
 ```
-If you are using your own rego files, then the **package** field should be "postee" and the result should be in the  **allow** function:
+If you are using your own rego files, then the **package** field should be "hooker" and the result should be in the  **allow** function:
 ```
-package postee
+package hooker

 your_function{...} # 0 or more your functions